lcmd-epfl/volcanic/README.md

 ## About [↑](#about)

-The code runs on pure python with minimal dependencies:
+The code runs on pure python with the following dependencies:
 - `numpy`
 - `scipy`
 - `matplotlib`
 - `pandas`
+- `scikit-learn`

 ## Install [↑](#install)